 As for the services that the private employment industry provides, career guidance, training and coaching are typical activities offered by career management firms.
 The private employment industry is also fostering social innovation in the area of skilling and learning through innovative apprenticeships schemes.

 In its Europe 2024 Vision Paper, the World Employment Confederation-Europe calls on EU policies to empower EU citizens to build their career path by implementing these policy actions.
-For examples of how the private employment industry is already re-inventing ways of learning, visit our “Social Innovation Stories” database.

 Skills and training are also of key importance in the context of the economic recovery after the Covid-19 pandemic.
 Therefore, the World Employment Confederation-Europe calls for a focus on the recognition of prior learning, the validation of non-formal and informal learning and a renewed focus on apprenticeships and dual learning.
 The European framework of the EU Skills Agenda should provide the framework for reforms of national education and training systems, equipping workers with the skills needed in the aftermath of the Covid-19 pandemic.
 A special focus should also be laid on allowing workers to move from declining to rising sectors through targeted training schemes fostering occupational mobility.